dotnet/docs/docs/spark/tutorials/ml-sentment-analysis.md

 ## Get the code

-This tutorial uses code from the [Sentiment Analysis with Big Data](https://github.com/dotnet/spark/tree/master/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/Sentiment) example.
+This tutorial is similar to the code from the [Sentiment Analysis with Big Data](https://github.com/dotnet/spark/tree/master/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/Sentiment) example.

 ## Next steps